no8f/no8f/README.md

 Just your average Linux elitist and time waster writing dotfiles.

-Below are all the posts I've published (which is none).
+Below are all the repos I've published (which is none).

 ✨ But fear not. ✨
 In the near future I will publish my dotfiles for Arch/Hyprland and some Utils, so this Github account is not a complete waste.